Last Updated on June 11, 2021 by Oddmund Groette

 The profit factor is defined as the gross profit divided by the gross loss (including commissions) for the entire trading period.
-As a rule thumb I like this number to be above 2 as a stand alone trading system.
+As a rule of thumb, I like this number to be above 2 as a stand alone trading system.

 Clearly, the table shows that May is not a good month, but it still has three months that have performed worse.
-For some reason September has been the worst month by all parameters.
+For some reason, September has been the worst month of all parameters.
 Unfortunately, I can’t come up with any rational explanation for why some months are worse than others.

 The numbers tell us that the period from October to the end of April is by far the best period, and opposite the period from April until October seems to be the worst.